 When you’re organizing your warehouse storage, try and keep in mind that there should be room for an uninterrupted flow of goods at any time.
 Items will pass by in all different areas of your warehouse, whether it’s the receiving zone, the storage shelves, the picking route or the packing stations.

 Forget about storing your items, and keep reminding yourself you want to ship your items.
 So, that’s what needs to happen efficiently.
 And that’s how you are going to design your warehouse storage.

 Forget you’re storing items, and remember you want to actually ship them.

 It could save you a lot of time and money

 (Re)arranging your warehouse storage can be very rewarding.
 Not only in terms of capacity, but also in terms of efficiency.
-Especially when you process many orders every day, there is a good chance several hours per day will be spent on order picking, packing and shipping.
-So, even if you could only gain ten percent of time, this would still yield enormous cost savings.
+Especially when you process many orders every day, there is a good chance several hours per day will be spent on order picking, packing, and shipping.
+So, even if you could only gain ten percent of the time, this would still yield enormous cost savings.
 Furthermore, setting up your warehouse the right way also reduces physical complaints and (thereby) increases the working atmosphere.

 With the number of orders growing, having an efficient warehouse can save you a lot.

 Online retailers who started their online shop from their basement or garage, are probably familiar with the next situation.
 Having put up a storage shelf, finding out you need more space and then you’re just cramming everything as good as it gets.
 You’re putting goods on top of each other, you lose track of where you have kept things and everything is just becoming one big mess.
 Or maybe you have found someplace to set up a second storage shelf, but now there’s less room for walking around freely while picking your items.